jarrettmeyer/anylogic-examples/CoffeeShop/README.md

 **Notes**

 - `workerEfficiencyTable`: Array length sets the maximum number of workers.
 An array length of 5 means 5 maximum workers.
 Setting all values to 1.0 would make all workers 100% efficient.

+## Design Decisions

+**Triangular distribution for service time.** Service time uses a triangular distribution rather than exponential.
+This is safe because each order is processed atomically by the Service block — the worker starts and finishes without interruption.
+There are no handoffs, pauses, or restarts, so the memoryless property of the exponential distribution is not needed.
+The triangular distribution gives bounded, intuitive parameters (min/mode/max) that stakeholders can reason about directly.

+If the model were extended so that service could be interrupted and resumed (e.g., a worker takes a break mid-order), the triangular distribution would be problematic: the remaining service time would depend on how much time had already elapsed, requiring explicit state tracking.
+In that case, the exponential distribution's memoryless property would simplify the model — the remaining time always follows the same distribution regardless of elapsed time.